 If you need additional guidance on this step, look at the finished string art photos above and below to see how I did it.
 You can see especially in the green section where the yarn is much thicker in some places; that's because I wrapped it more than once around that nail.

 Allie needed a little guidance of what to wrap and when, but she easily completed the stringing on her star.
 She was very happy to have done it herself.

 Those would be eye liner stars on her cheek.
 She and her sister were making each other look festive.

 To change colors, cut the current color of yarn and tie it in a square knot around an outside nail.
 Then tie the next color onto the same nail and keep going around.

 When you're finished, trim the tied ends close to the knots.

 **Note on tying the knots.
 When I was wrapping the yarn for the heart at the very top, I used a crochet knot called a magic knot, and I hate the way it looks.
 You can see the obvious knots in the middle of the strung sections.
 I think you can't see the knots as obviously in the star.
 So definitely don't tie the yarn colors together.
 Just tie knots around nails.

 This is what our star looked like when we were finished.
 As I said above, you can tell where I wrapped more than once because the yarn looks significantly thicker in those places.

-Allie was thrilled with her star and hung it next to her bed.
+Allie was thrilled with her finished piece and hung it next to her bed.

 Have you ever attempted string art?